 Southwest Airlines flights arrive and depart at gates on the A and B concourses.
 Passengers making connections to other flights can do so without exiting the TSA secure area.

-Opened in 1955 to accommodate first-generation jet airliners on its long runways, O’Hare Airport’s passenger terminal featured an innovative design using what they called “fingers,” now commonly known as concourses, radiating out from central terminal buildings.
-O’Hare is a major hub for both American and United airlines.
-The airport is closest to Chicago’s northwest suburbs.
-Downtown is about 18 miles southeast and takes about 40 minutes in normal traffic.
+Opened in 1955 to accommodate first-generation jet airliners on its long runways, O’Hare Airport’s passenger terminal featured an innovative design using what architects called “fingers,” now commonly known as concourses, radiating out from central terminal buildings.
+The concept was changed when Terminal 1 opened in 1987 and features linear concourses reached by way of an underground tunnel.
+The ORD airport terminals are at the west end of Interstate 190, the Kennedy Expressway, and are closest to Chicago’s northwest suburbs.
+Downtown Chicago is about 18 miles southeast and takes about 40 minutes in normal traffic.

 With nicknames including The Windy City, Second City, City of Big Shoulders and The City That Works, Chicago’s Midwest location has long made it a hub for commerce.
-With a population of 9.5 million, Chicago, or Chicagoland as it’s sometimes called, is the third largest metropolitan area in the U.S. behind New York and Los Angeles.
+With a population of 9.5 million, Chicagoland as it’s sometimes called, is the third largest metropolitan area in the U.S. behind New York and Los Angeles.